 Cash used in financing activities for the year ended December 31, 2011 totaled approximately \$828.0 million.
-This consisted primarily of the net proceeds from the offering in November 2011 of our 3.700% senior notes due 2018, the net proceeds from the issuance of shares of Boston Properties, Inc.'s common stock under its ATM program and proceeds from mortgage notes payable, partially offset by the payments of distributions to our unitholders and the repayment of mortgage notes payable.
+This consisted primarily of the net proceeds from the offering in November 2011 of our Operating Partnership's 3.700% senior notes due 2018, the net proceeds from the issuance of shares of our common stock under our ATM program, which proceeds were contributed to us, and proceeds from mortgage notes payable, partially offset by the payments of dividends and distributions to our shareholders and the unitholders of our Operating Partnership and the repayment of mortgage notes payable.
 Future debt payments are discussed below under the heading "Capitalization-Debt Financing."